onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 VNF or PNF REST APIs
 ^^^^^^^^^^^^^^^^^^^^

-HealthCheck is a command for which no NETCONF support exists.
-Therefore, this must be supported using a RESTful interface (defined in this section) or with a Chef cookbook/Ansible playbook (defined in sections `Chef Standards and Capabilities`_ and `Ansible Standards and Capabilities`_).
+HealthCheck command must be supported using a RESTful interface (defined in this section) or with NETCONF/YANG (defined in section `NETCONF Standards and Capabilities`_) or with a Chef cookbook/Ansible playbook (defined in sections `Chef Standards and Capabilities`_ and `Ansible Standards and Capabilities`_).